-If you feel threatened, see criminal actions, or observe behavior that jeopardizes the safety and security of property and/or persons at BTC, you should report the incident immediately to 911 and the Security Office or BTC staff.
-BTC security or a staff member will assess the situation and determine if an emergency response is necessary.
+If you feel threatened, see criminal actions, or observe behavior that jeopardizes the safety and security of property and/or persons at Blackhawk, you should report the incident immediately to 911 and the Security Office or Blackhawk staff.
+Blackhawk security or a staff member will assess the situation and determine if an emergency response is necessary.
 If the situation warrants emergency intervention, local law enforcement will be contacted to resolve the problem and investigate the incident.
 Any non-emergency incident of property damage, theft, burglary, or other criminal actions should be reported to the Security Office and local law enforcement for investigation and disposition.

 Behavior Intervention Team (BIT)

 The Behavioral Intervention Team (BIT) has been established to serve as a central network focused on prevention and early intervention in college situations involving students showing signs of serious distress or engaging in harmful or disruptive behaviors.
 The Team develops strategies for, and provides referrals or consultations to, college resources when concerns arise about students' well-being or when there is behavior that seems potentially harmful to self and/or others or may be disruptive or threatening.
 This Team will regularly assess situations in the college community, monitor students for an appropriate period of time, and will recommend actions in accordance with existing college policies.

 To reach a BIT Team member, please contact (608) 757-7660.